Linda Crampton is a writer and teacher with a first-class honors degree in biology. She often writes about the scientific basis of disease.

 It’s also possible to have a lower than normal urea concentration in the blood.
 This can be caused by drinking too much water and diluting the blood, not eating much protein, or being unable to absorb enough amino acids through the wall of the small intestine due to a health problem.

 One health problem that can produce a low urea concentration is celiac disease.
-Villi are tiny projections on the lining of the small intestine which absorb digested food.
-In celiac disease, the ingestion of gluten damages or destroys the villi.
+Villi are tiny projections on the lining of the small intestine that absorb digested food.
+In celiac disease, the ingestion of gluten causes damage to the villi.
 This greatly reduces the absorption of nutrients, including protein.
 Gluten is a protein complex found in certain grains, including wheat, rye, and barley.
 While most people eat gluten with no problem, some people are gluten intolerant.

 Medicinal Creams and Skin Conditions

 In the body, urea is a waste substance that needs to removed.
 Outside the body, it's often a useful substance.
 For example, urea is added to some medicinal skin creams, where it often has health benefits.
 Urea creams can be useful in the treatment of conditions such as corns, calluses, eczema, psoriasis, and ichthyosis, which are described below.
 Depending on its concentration, urea either removes thickened or scaly areas of skin or makes the skin soft and supple.